HeidiBT1/heidithiemann.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Heidi Thiemann (pronounced Tee-man), a fourth year PhD student in the School of Physical Sciences at The Open University in the UK.
-I expect to finish my PhD in June 2021, and I'm currently looking for a postdoctoral position.

 Astronomy